 Deschamps’s side was effective, compact and impregnable for much of the contest.
 “Anti-football”, cried Belgium goalkeeper Thibaut Courtois.
 The organisation skills of the French machinery once again came to the fore, shutting down the top-scorers in the competition.

-“Not only in attack but efficient in defence,” Deschamps said of his midfield general.
+“Not only in attack but efficient in defence,” Deschamps continued with his praise.

 Pogba’s praise was hard-earned.
 The unforgiving French media, at the start of the tournament, wondered if the 25-year-old even warranted a place in the midfield three.